Calendula: benefits, dosage, contraindications

 Properties

-Calendula is recognized for its remarkable healing properties, widely used in topical preparations such as ointments and gels.
-These effects are attributed to the stimulation of glycoproteins, nucleoproteins, and collagen proteins metabolism, essential for the regeneration of damaged tissues.
-Calendula extracts also promote collagen production and enhance angiogenic activity, improving blood supply to injured areas, thus accelerating healing.
-Studies have shown that applications of Calendula gel at 5% or 10% accelerated healing of oral mucositis induced by 5-fluorouracil.
-Triterpene esters like faradiol myristate and palmitate are partially responsible for these effects, while water-soluble flavonoids also contribute to Calendula's healing efficacy.
+Calendula is recognized for its remarkable wound-healing properties, widely used in topical preparations such as ointments and gels.
+These effects are attributed to stimulation of the metabolism of glycoproteins, nucleoproteins and collagen proteins, which are essential to the regeneration of damaged tissues.
+Calendula extracts also promote collagen production and increase angiogenic activity, which improves blood supply to injured areas, thereby accelerating healing.
+Studies have shown that applications of 5% or 10% Calendula gel accelerated the healing of oral mucositis induced by 5-fluorouracil.
+Triterpene esters such as faradiol myristate and palmitate are partly responsible for these effects, while water-soluble flavonoids also contribute to Calendula's healing efficacy.

 Usages associés